 Understanding Vodafone Group's Unusual Options Activity

-Vodafone Group (NASDAQ:VOD) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $18.71 following the option alert.
+Shares of Vodafone Group (NASDAQ:VOD) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $18.29.

 - Trade Type: CALL